apache/nuttx/configs/lm3s6965-ek/README.txt

   1. The CodeSourcery GNU toolchain,
   2. The devkitARM GNU toolchain,
-  3. Raisonance GNU toolchain, or
-  4. The NuttX buildroot Toolchain (see below).
+  3. The NuttX buildroot Toolchain (see below).

   All testing has been conducted using the NuttX buildroot toolchain.
 However, the make system is setup to default to use the devkitARM toolchain.
-To use the CodeSourcery, devkitARM or Raisonance GNU toolchain, you simply need to add one of the following configuration options to your .config (or defconfig)
+To use the CodeSourcery or devkitARM, you simply need to add one of the following configuration options to your .config (or defconfig) file:
-  file:

     CONFIG_LM3S_CODESOURCERYW=y   : CodeSourcery under Windows
     CONFIG_LM3S_CODESOURCERYL=y   : CodeSourcery under Linux
     CONFIG_LM3S_DEVKITARM=y       : devkitARM under Windows
-    CONFIG_LM3S_RAISONANCE=y      : Raisonance RIDE7 under Windows
     CONFIG_LM3S_BUILDROOT=y       : NuttX buildroot under Linux or Cygwin (default)

   If you are not using CONFIG_LM3S_BUILDROOT, then you may also have to modify the PATH in the setenv.h file if your make cannot find the tools.

-  NOTE: the CodeSourcery (for Windows), devkitARM, and Raisonance toolchains are Windows native toolchains.
+  NOTE: the CodeSourcery (for Windows) and devkitARM are Windows native toolchains.
   The CodeSourcey (for Linux) and NuttX buildroot toolchains are Cygwin and/or Linux native toolchains.
 There are several limitations to using a Windows based toolchain in a Cygwin environment.
 The three biggest are:

   1. The Windows toolchain cannot follow Cygwin paths.
 Path conversions are performed automatically in the Cygwin makefiles using the 'cygpath' utility